Balance Sheet of a Bank

 Accounting Rules for Valuing Assets in a Bank

-Post-2009 crisis, the government took certain initiatives to restore faith in the banking system.
+Post-2009 crisis, the government took specific initiatives to restore faith in the banking system.
 Financial Accounting Standards Board has allowed Banks to value their assets at a Fair Value.
 Banks are now also allowed to record income on the income statement if the market value of the debt decreases.
-This change is because the bank could buy its own debt in the market and reduce the debt amount.
+This change is because the bank could buy its debt in the market and reduce the debt amount.

 Important Indicators in Banks Balance Sheet Analysis